Saul-Ordonez/doctor-lookup/README.md

 * internet service required when cloning project repository onto local computer.

-**You will need to have an API key from https://developer.betterdoctor.com/ in order to use the database.**
+**You will need to have an API key from https://developer.betterdoctor.com/ in order to use the database**

 ## Known Bugs